seomoz/fiji/fijiproject.github.com/_posts/userguides/schema/1.4.1/2012-01-01-schema-shell-ddl-ref.md

     SCHEMA ID <id>

 To refer to a schema by by its SpecificRecord class, you must make it available to the Fiji shell.
-All jar files in the `$KIJI_CLASSPATH` environment variable will be present.
+All jar files in the `$FIJI_CLASSPATH` environment variable will be present.
 You can also load jars at runtime by using the command:

     USE JAR INFILE '/path/to/my-local-jar-file.jar';